-With autumn sports getting ready to ramp up in the coming weeks and summer baseball/softball season winding down, it’s wise to finalize your fall renovations NOW.
-It’s always amazing to me how many people in our industry wait till the last minute, scrambling at the eleventh hour to try and pull a project together.
-Now they may be successful at pulling that off but it surely can’t happen without some stress for the manager and his/ her crew.
+With autumn sports getting ready to ramp up in the coming weeks and with summer baseball/softball season winding down, it’s wise to finalize your fall renovations NOW.
+It’s always amazing to me how many people in our industry wait until the last minute, scrambling at the eleventh hour to try to pull a project together.
+Of course, they may be successful at pulling that off, but it surely won’t happen without some stress for the manager and his or her crew.

 The Earlier The Better

 If your fall renovations involves bringing in contractors, you’ll want to lock them in quickly before they get booked up for the fall.
 The rule here is the earlier in the year you can confirm the project, the better.
 Those who notoriously wait until the last minute to try to hire contractors for their field work will likely find themselves getting shut out because most quality field contractors will already be booked for the season.
 The earlier you lock them in, the better choice of dates you have to select from for them to complete your project.

 Part of your fall renovations may require some quantitative testing, such as a soil fertility test for grass areas.
 These tests are used to help determine your fertility needs in order to bring your soil fertility up to optimum levels for your turf grass.
 This is always a good idea, especially going into fall as the soils have been depleted somewhat from the active summer growing season.
 The turf plants are in need of nutrients to rebuild their root systems, repair from summer disease and drought damage, and to aide in winter carbohydrate storage as winter dormancy approaches.